wirekang/kysely-playground/README.md

  The playground has 3 editor: `schema`, `query` and `sql`.

  Schema editor is the leftmost editor(in wide-enough screen).
-You can define `DB` interface to help checking types related database schema.
+You can declare global scope interface `DB` to help checking types related database schema.
 You can import `type`s from `kysely`. (e.g. `import { Generated } from "kysely"` )

 You can hide the editor by clicking `Schema` checkbox on header of playground.